QuestBridge & Yale. Affordable. For Everyone.

 Yale requires that all applicants complete either the SAT with the essay or the ACT with writing.
 QuestBridge applicants may submit official or self-reported scores with their QuestBridge application.
 Applicants who are admitted and choose to enroll at Yale will be required to submit official score reports by May 2018.

-Students applying to Yale with a QuestBridge application will see the checklist item “Required Standardized Testing” listed as “Waived” in the Yale Admissions Status Portal.
+Students applying to Yale with a QuestBridge application will see the checklist item “Official Standardized Test Results” listed as “Waived” in the Yale Admissions Status Portal.
 This means that Yale waives the requirement that QuestBridge applicants submit official scores from the testing agency, but completed, self-reported test scores are still required as outlined above.
 QuestBridge applicants will satisfy Yale’s standardized testing requirements by self-reporting all scores on the QuestBridge application.

 SAT Subject Tests are recommended, not required.
 Applicants who do not take SAT Subject Tests will not be disadvantaged.
 Yale does not participate in score choice for the SAT, but does participate in score choice for SAT Subject Tests.
 The last possible test dates for consideration in the College Match are September (ACT) or October (SAT).
 TOEFL is recommended for non-native English speakers who have not spent at least two years in an English-language secondary school.